ZertES vs eIDAS: What Swiss Businesses Need to Know in 2026

 Choose both when:

-• IP documentation that may be used in either Swiss or EU court proceedings
+• IP documentation may be used in either Swiss or EU court proceedings

-• Contracts with both Swiss and EU counterparties
+• Contracts involve both Swiss and EU counterparties

 The good news: you do not need to choose between them operationally.
 Swisscom Trust Services holds both ZertES accreditation and eIDAS QTSP status simultaneously.
-Every seal issued through Swiss Trust Layer satisfies both standards with a single document, a single workflow, and a single certificate.
+Every seal issued through Swiss Trust Layer satisfies both standards through a single workflow, producing one document and one certificate.

 Practical Scenarios